CSCfi/csc-user-guide/docs/apps/materialsstudio.md

-Materials Studio is a commercial program by [Biovia Inc.](https://3dsbiovia.com/) CSC has purchased a national academic license for the year 2020 that allows non-profit usage in Finnish institutes proviging higher education (for example universities).
+Materials Studio is a commercial program by [Biovia Inc.](https://3dsbiovia.com/) CSC has purchased a national academic license for the year 2020 that allows non-profit usage in Finnish institutes providing higher education (for example universities).
 If you're new to Materials Studio, consider also [Maestro](maestro.md), and [AMS](ams.md).